Auto Dealer Fraud Lawyer: Is Odometer Tampering Illegal, and What Penalties Can It Lead To?

 How Do I Know If I’ve Been a Victim of Odometer Fraud?

-If something about your car’s condition doesn’t match its reported mileage, it’s time to ask questions.
+If something about your car’s condition doesn’t match its reported mileage, you may be a victim of auto fraud and it’s time to ask questions.

 Common signs include: